lastoftype/prh-api/README.md

 # prh-api
-A simple starter class for accessing the PRH API
+A simple PHP wrapper class for accessing the PRH API